Tim Cook: Relationship with Donald Trump

-In a meeting for the American Workforce Policy Advisory Board with President Donald Trump in March 2019, Trump referred to Cook as "Tim Apple".
-Cook leaned into the slip-up by changing his display name on Twitter to Tim Apple.
+In a meeting for the American Workforce Policy Advisory Board with President Donald Trump in March 2019, Trump referred to Cook as "Tim Apple", leading to widespread jokes on social media.
+Cook acknowledged the event by changing his display name on Twitter to "Tim ", using the Private Use Areas character which renders as the Apple logo on Apple devices.

 In January 2025, Cook personally donated $1 million to Donald Trump's inaugural committee.
 On January 20, 2025, Cook attended the second inauguration of Donald Trump inside the rotunda of the U.S. Capitol.
 Other billionaires were also there including Elon Musk, Mark Zuckerberg, and Jeff Bezos.

 On August 6, 2025, Cook visited Donald Trump at the White House, presenting him with a glass plaque set in a 24-karat gold base made from American materials.
 Cook announced an additional $100 billion in U.S. investments, bringing Apple's total commitment to $600 billion, as part of the company's strategy to align with Trump's "America First" policies and avoid potential tariffs on semiconductors.